-Numerous federal and state laws and regulations govern the collection, dissemination, use and confidentiality of patient health information, including the federal Health Insurance Portability and Accountability Act of 1996 ("HIPAA") and its implementing regulations, violations of which are punishable by monetary fines, civil penalties and, in some cases, criminal sanctions.
-As part of our medical record keeping, third-party billing, research and other services, we and our affiliated practices collect and maintain patient health information.
+Numerous federal and state laws, rules and regulations govern the collection, dissemination, use and confidentiality of protected health information, including the federal Health Insurance Portability and Accountability Act of 1996, as amended ("HIPAA"), and its implementing regulations, violations of which are punishable by monetary fines, civil penalties and, in some cases, criminal sanctions.
+As part of our medical record keeping, third-party billing, research and other services, we and our affiliated practices collect and maintain protected health information on the patients that we serve.

 Pursuant to HIPAA, the U.S. Department of Health and Human Services ("HHS") has adopted standards to protect the privacy and security of individually identifiable health information, known as the Privacy Standards and Security Standards.
-HHS's Privacy Standards became effective in 2003 and apply to medical records and other individually identifiable health information in any form, whether electronic, paper or oral, that is used or disclosed by healthcare providers, hospitals, health plans and healthcare clearinghouses, which are known as covered entities.
+HHS' Privacy Standards apply to medical records and other individually identifiable health information in any form, whether electronic, paper or oral, that is used or disclosed by healthcare providers, hospitals, health plans and healthcare clearinghouses, which are known as "Covered Entities."
 We have implemented privacy policies and procedures, including training programs, designed to be compliant with the HIPAA Privacy Standards.

-HHS's Security Standards became effective in 2005 and require healthcare providers to implement administrative, physical and technical safeguards to protect the integrity, confidentiality and availability of individually identifiable health information that is electronically received, maintained or transmitted (including between us and our affiliated practices).
+HHS' Security Standards require healthcare providers to implement administrative, physical and technical safeguards to protect the integrity, confidentiality and availability of individually identifiable health information that is electronically received, maintained or transmitted (including between us and our affiliated practices).
 We have implemented security policies, procedures and systems designed to facilitate compliance with the HIPAA Security Standards.

-In February 2009, Congress enacted the Health Information Technology for Economic and Clinical Health ("HITECH") Act as part of the ARRA.
-Among other changes to the law governing patient health information, HITECH strengthens and expands HIPAA, increases penalties for violations, gives patients new rights to restrict uses and disclosures of their health information, and imposes a number of privacy and security requirements directly on our business associates, which are third-parties that perform functions or services for us or on our behalf.
-Specifically, HITECH requires that covered entities report any unauthorized use or disclosure of individually identifiable health information that meets the definition of a breach, to the affected individuals, HHS, and depending on the number of affected individuals, the media for the affected market.
+In February 2009, Congress enacted the Health Information Technology for Economic and Clinical Health Act ("HITECH") as part of the ARRA.
+Among other changes to the law governing protected health information, HITECH strengthens and expands HIPAA, increases penalties for violations, gives patients new rights to restrict uses and disclosures of their health information, and imposes a number of privacy and security requirements directly on our "Business Associates," which are third-parties that perform functions or services for us or on our behalf.
+Specifically, HITECH requires that Covered Entities and Business Associates alike report any unauthorized use or disclosure of individually identifiable health information that meets the definition of a breach, to the affected individuals, HHS and, depending on the number of affected individuals, the media for the affected market.
 HITECH also authorizes state Attorneys General to bring civil actions in response to violations of HIPAA that threaten the privacy of state residents.
-As a result, we have made revisions to our privacy policies and procedures designed to be compliant with the HITECH Act requirements.
+As a result, we have made revisions to our privacy policies and procedures so that we are compliant with HITECH requirements.

-In addition to the federal HIPAA and HITECH requirements, numerous other state and some federal laws protect the confidentiality of patient information, including state medical privacy laws, state social security number protection laws, human subjects research laws and federal and state consumer protection laws.
-In some cases, state laws are more protective than HIPAA and therefore, are not preempted by HIPAA.
+In addition to the federal HIPAA and HITECH requirements, numerous other state and certain other federal laws protect the confidentiality of patient information, including state medical privacy laws, state social security number protection laws, human subjects research laws and federal and state consumer protection laws.
+In some cases, state laws are more stringent than HIPAA and therefore, are not preempted by HIPAA.